sourcey/recliner/README.md

 ## Callbacks

-Recliner uses a simple event based API for implementing custom behaviour:
+Recliner exposes a simple event based API so you can implement your own custom behaviour using callbacks:

 ##### lazyload